vchobe/skillMetricsPro/GCP-Cloud-Run-Deployment-Guide.md

 This guide explains how to deploy the Employee Skills Management Platform to Google Cloud Platform using Cloud Run and Cloud SQL.

-## Deployment Script Overview
+## Deployment Scripts Overview

-The `deploy-to-gcp.sh` script automates the entire deployment process, including:
+The deployment scripts in the `deployment/` directory automate the entire deployment process, including:

 1. Setting up GCP project configuration
-2. Cloning the repository
-3. Creating a Cloud SQL PostgreSQL instance
+2. Creating a Cloud SQL PostgreSQL instance
-4. Setting up environment variables
+3. Setting up environment variables
-5. Preparing database initialization scripts
-6. Creating Docker configuration
-7. Building and pushing the Docker image
+4. Building and pushing the Docker image
-8. Deploying the application to Cloud Run
+5. Deploying the application to Cloud Run
-9. Initializing the database
+6. Initializing the database schema and sample data
+7. Verifying deployment status with health checks

+## Available Deployment Scripts

+1. **`deployment/deploy-all.sh`** - Orchestrates the entire deployment process in one command
+2. **`deployment/deploy-to-gcp.sh`** - Deploys the infrastructure and application
+3. **`deployment/setup-database.sh`** - Sets up database schema and initial data
+4. **`deployment/check-deployment.sh`** - Verifies deployment status
+5. **`deployment/backup-restore-db.sh`** - Manages database backups and restoration

 ## Prerequisites